dy/spect/readme.md

 ## Usage

-_Spect_ makes no guess about at store, actions, rendering implementation or tooling setup, so can be used with different flavors, from vanilla to sugared frameworks.
+_Spect_ makes no guess at store provider, actions, renderere or tooling setup, so can be used with different flavors, from vanilla to sugared frameworks.

 #### Vanilla